 \subsection{Bias correction and scalability}

-We now study how the accuracy and computational time of our method scale with system size.
-We test the former by sampling a random covariance matrix from a Wishart distribution, generating data of arbitrary length $L$, and estimating again the covariance of the system.
-Finally, we calculate \Winfo and apply the bias correction suggested by Venkatesh \textit{et al.}~\cite{venkatesh2023gaussian} (Fig.~\figsubref{fig:acc_time_tests}{a}).
-For smaller systems, the estimation error swiftly falls beneath the 5\% threshold, and even for larger systems the bias falls within an acceptable range with approximately 1,000 samples.
+We now study how the accuracy and runtime of our method scale with system size.
+We test the former by sampling a random covariance matrix from a Wishart distribution, generating data of arbitrary length $L$, and estimating the covariance of the system again.
+Finally, we calculate \Winfo and apply the bias correction suggested by Venkatesh \textit{et al.}~\cite{venkatesh2023gaussian} to account for the finite sample sizes (Fig.~\figsubref{fig:acc_time_tests}{a}).
+For smaller systems, the estimation error swiftly falls beneath the 5\% threshold, and even for larger systems, the bias remains within an acceptable range with approximately 1,000 samples.
 This makes it feasible to obtain accurate results on data such as fMRI~\cite{van2012human}, which typically consists of a few hundred time points and is known to pose challenges due to short time series and poor temporal resolution.
 Finally, we notice that \Winfo calculated on a sample size of 10,000 provides an error below 1\% for all system sizes studied here.

 We then test the computational speed of our method on randomly sampled covariance matrices from Wishart distributions, showing that the optimisation scales efficiently with the system size and sub-linearly with the trainable parameters of the model (Fig.~\figsubref{fig:acc_time_tests}{b}).
 Overall, we find that the estimation of \Winfo -- and therefore of \Minfo -- is accurate, robust to different sampling sizes, and computationally efficient.